vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/modular-design.md

 0 &= [ \mathcal{A} \cdot \mathcal{B} + \mathcal{C} - (2^{32} \mathcal{D} + \mathcal{E}) ] \cdot \mathbf{latch} \\
 \mathbf{freeIn} &\subset byte4\end{aligned}$$

+Note that we only have to check that $\mathbf{freeIn} \subset byte4$ because $\mathcal{A}, \mathcal{B}, \mathcal{C}, \mathcal{D}, \mathcal{E}$ will only take the $\mathbf{freeIn}$ values.
+The following figure illustrates the design of our arithmetic machine:

 ![image](figures/arith_state_machine.pdf.png)

 ## Extending our Main State Machine

-Taking our main state machine as reference, we extend it to 5 registries and add a flag called arith to connect it to the arithmetic state machine:
+Taking our main state machine as reference, we extend it to 5 registries and add a flag called arith to connect it to the arithmetic state machine.
+This allows us to check arithmetic operations between our resgistries whenever arith flag is setted to $1$.
+The overall design is the following one:

 ![image](figures/main-state-machine-general.pdf.png)

+The following figure exemplifies how we can connect both machines.
+The main point is that, when the arith flag is set to $1$, we need to ensure that the registries are present in the our arithmetic table when latch is $1$, i.e, the arithmetic constraint is fullfiled.
+Hence, we need to ensure the following inclusion:

 ![image](figures/plookup_basic.pdf.png)

 $$[arith \cdot A , arith \cdot B , arith \cdot C , arith \cdot D, arith \cdot op] \subset [latch \cdot \mathcal{A} , latch \cdot \mathcal{B} , latch \cdot \mathcal{C} , latch \cdot \mathcal{D} , latch \cdot \mathcal{E}]$$

 Notice that we use **op** because it contains the value of the E registry in the current tick.

+As we can see in the next figure, we use Plockup as a bus to connect our main state machine to the other specific state machines:

 ![image](figures/microVM-architecture.pdf.png)

+This allows us to design in a modular way a virtual state machine that can be verified with zero knowledge technology.